 Social media affects everybody’s life and common sources of communication through social media have played a vital role in day-to-day information communication, which needs to be leveraged in proper direction.
 Efforts should be in the direction of better planning towards evolving technology in line with better communication tools for disaster response planning.

 Disaster Information Volunteers (DIV) programme is where a network of trained volunteers would provide supplementary information on disasters in their local communities to assist Government relief efforts through the Facebook Workplace platform.
 Facebook will now share its disaster maps, developed using aggregated, de-identified data, with NDMA.
 These maps can aid swift disaster response by providing real-time, actionable information.

-IASbaba Press Information Bureau 21st to 27th January, 2018 ARCHIVES GS-2 Rapid Reporting System for the Scheme for Adolescent Girls (Topic: Issues relating to development and management of Social Sector/Services relating to Health) What: A web based on line monitoring for …
+IASbaba Press Information Bureau 3rd June to 9th June, 2018 ARCHIVES GS-2 Launch of Innovation Cell and Atal Ranking of Institutions on Innovation Achievements (ARIIA) (Topic: Issues relating to development and management of Social Sector/Services relating to Health) Why: According to the National Family Health Survey …